lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 Since each species could require new domain-specific parameters, for each new parameter a mapping similar to those presented below must be defined.

-Parameters mapping is used in several contexts:
+Parameter mapping is used in several contexts:
 - **To display decoded genotypes** in a more human-readable way, converting normalized values to domain-specific ranges when possible.
 - **To encode genotypes**, converting arguments entered manually using user-friendly function types to normalized values.
 - **To render phenotypes** (scores or soundfiles), converting normalized values to domain-specific ranges.